gritzko/swarm/README.md

 object will form a dynamic spanning tree, of sorts, sending deltas to each other and merging changes.
-Regarding V and C parts of the MVC, you may either attach your own View and Constroller or insert Swarm into your MVC framework of choice (like backbone.js).
+Regarding V and C parts of the MVC, you may either attach your own View and Controller or insert Swarm into your MVC framework of choice (like backbone.js).
 The vision behind Swarm is to get back to the good old days: program a real-time multiuser multiserver app like a local app, let things